Last Updated: May 2026 | Author: Munir Ardi

 Don’t let your family be separated.
 Emergency motel vouchers are a priority for families with children to ensure safety and privacy.

 If shelters are full, or if a congregate setting is unsafe for your health, you may qualify for a motel voucher.
-This is a “Golden Ticket” that pays for a stay at a local budget motel (like Motel 6 or Super 8).
+This is a “Golden Ticket” that pays for a stay at a local budget motel.

 3. Safe Parking Programs (Living in Your Vehicle)